chappers/chappers.github.io/_posts/2017-10-15-creating-partial-plots.md

 ---
 layout: post
-category :
+category:
-tags :
+tags:
 tagline:
 ---

 Partial dependency plots are an important part of post-hoc modelling, particular when we are dealing with complex ensemble based models.

 The idea behind these plots is to simply show the effect of modifying a single variable assuming that all other variables are the same.
 However there are several ways how this could be achieved, both with different assumptions.

 **Using Base Data**

 One approach for calculating partial dependency is to simply calculate at $n$ points spread evenly for the variable of interest.

 Below is an example based on the relevant `h2o` code which has been replaced with the numpy equivalent.

 ```py
 partial_df = []